 After the first survey, every manager with a large team (10 or more people) went through prep workshops.
 The People Team walked them through what the data meant, but made sure they didn’t feel they were left alone in dealing with the results.
 Next, the People Team focused on potential actions for each manager and gave a framework of questions to discuss with their teams.

 “Having managers present their own results versus HR, makes a lot of difference.
-We do that by giving the managers access to the right tools and empowering them to do the right thing,” says Jesko Schaefermann, VP of People and Culture at Scout24.
+We do that by giving the managers access to the right tools and empowering them with optional material,” says Jenny Walther, Engagement Specialist at Scout24.

 By sharing the data transparently and giving the managers the right tools to work with their teams, Scout24 helped them show leadership which was well received by the teams and as a result, strengthened the role of the managers.